refinedev/refine/documentation/docs/api-reference/core/hooks/data/useDelete/index.md

 ### `mutationMode`

 Mutation mode determines which mode the mutation runs with.
-Mutations can run under three different modes: `pessimistic`, `optimistic` and `undoable`.
-Default mode is `pessimistic`.
+Mutations can run under three different modes: `pessimistic`, `optimistic`, and `undoable`.
+The default mode is `pessimistic`.
 Each mode corresponds to a different type of user experience.

 [Refer to the mutation mode documentation for more information &#8594](/docs/advanced-tutorials/mutation-mode)